jaspervrugt/SAGEhydrology/README.md

     hourly/
 ```

-If `Data/` is not created automatically, you can create it manually.
+If `Data/` is not created automatically, you can create it manually or use GUI-assisted data installation capabilities.

 ### 2.3 Install the data (required before running SAGE/SITE)